andersonberg/blog/src/content/blog/article-search-then-extract.md

 ## Step 4: URL Deduplication

 SerpAPI often returns the same article URL for multiple jobs.
-The same piece may match "Lula processo" on G1 and "Lula judicial" on G1 — two different jobs, one article.
+The same piece may match "Candidato 1 processo" on G1 and "Candidato 1 judicial" on G1 — two different jobs, one article.
 Deduplication happens before writing to `urls_pending.jsonl`.

 The dedup goes beyond naive string comparison — it normalizes URLs first: